DuendeSoftware/docs.duendesoftware.com/IdentityServer/v6/docs/content/quickstarts/js_clients/js_without_backend.md

 Now that the client application is ready to go, you need to define a configuration entry in IdentityServer for the new JavaScript client.

-n the IdentityServer project locate the client configuration in *src/IdentityServer/Config.cs*.
+In the IdentityServer project locate the client configuration in *src/IdentityServer/Config.cs*.
 Add a new *Client* to the list for your new JavaScript application.
 It should have the configuration listed below: